 Fourteen weeks later, I delivered Le Nostre Radici — a 14,000-word typeset book that my mother held in her hands and wept over.
 Three weeks after that, I delivered the companion volume for Father's Day: Skrzydła nad Polską, the story of a Kashubian family who arrived in America in 1880 and a grandfather who flew radar on B-29s over the Pacific and never fully spoke of it.

 Those two books are the reason Heirloom Heritage Co. exists.
-Not as a concept.
-As proof.

 Every project begins with your AncestryDNA results — not as a decoration, but as the scientific spine of the entire narrative.
 Ethnicity percentages, haplogroups, ThruLines connections, and cousin matches all become chapters, not footnotes.